 The D.C.
 Rules contain broad protections for client information.
-Specifically, they prohibit revealing client "confidences or secrets"-a broad concept that covers all "information gained in the professional relationship that the client has requested be held inviolate, or the disclosure of which would be embarrassing, or would be likely to be detrimental, to the client."
-The Rules also prohibit a lawyer from using such information to the client's detriment, for the lawyer's benefit, or for the benefit of a third party.
-These restrictions remain in force even after the conclusion of the representation.
-Moreover, with narrow exceptions for attorney work product that has not been paid for Moreover, with narrow exceptions, the D.C.
-Rules entitle a client to its entire file.
+Specifically, they prohibit revealing client "confidences or secrets"-a broad concept that covers all "information gained in the professional relationship that the client has requested be held inviolate, or the disclosure of which would be embarrassing, or would be likely to be detrimental, to the client."44 The Rules also prohibit a lawyer from using such information to the client's detriment, for the lawyer's benefit, or for the benefit of a third party.45 These restrictions remain in force even after the conclusion of the representation.46 Moreover, with narrow exceptions for attorney work product that has not been paid for47 or is the product of client misrepresentation,48 the D.C.
+Rules entitle a client to its entire file.49 The Committee is not proposing to alter any of these protections.